How To Add A Link Section To WordPress

 http://wordpress.org/plugins/link-manager

-The Link Manager plugin restores the built-in Links menu on your dashboard, even if you update WordPress to a later version or remove all of your current links.
+The Link Manager plugin displays the default Link Manager, even if you update to a later version of WordPress or remove all of your current links.

-Note: This plugin adds a single line of template code to your installation to restore the hidden feature.
+Note: All this plugin does is add a single line of template code to your installation to restore the hidden feature.
 The last time we checked, this plugin had not been updated for a while, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links